 Assignments must be submitted on time to be eligible for full credit.
-Except in the case of medical or family emergencies, late assignments will be subjected to a 10% deduction per day.
+Except in the case of medical or family emergencies, late assignments will be subjected to a 10% deduction per day if submitted within 48 hours after the posted due date.
+Assignments not submitted within 48 hours of the due date will receive a score of 0.